-Exterior building lighting, either attached to or as part of the building, shall be the minimum needed to provide for general illumination, safety, and security of entries, patios and outdoor spaces and associated landscape structures, not to exceed 30 watts.
-It must be directed onto vegetation or prominent site features and not upon the building.
+Exterior building lighting, either attached to or as part of the building, shall be the minimum needed to provide for

-- Light fixtures should be located and designed to avoid spillover onto adjacent lots. - With the exception of low-level driveway lights, all lighting must occur within the building area.
+- Light fixtures should be located and designed to avoid spillover onto adjacent lots. - Exterior lights should be downward facing and have a maximum wattage of lumens to minimize light pollution - With the exception of low-level driveway lights, all lighting must occur within the building area.
 Subtle lighting of the driveway entry and/or address numbers is allowed, but the light fixtures may not line the driveway edges. - Owners are encouraged to install underwater pool, spa, and water feature lights with dimmers so that they may be easily dimmed if it is determined that spillover light from these sources is a nuisance to neighboring Lots or Common Areas, or is adversely affecting the nighttime sky with light pollution. - Lighting of plant material shall be achieved with hidden light sources. - Exterior lighting will be kept to a minimum, but consistent with good security practices. - No exterior light whose direct source is visible from a street or neighboring property or which produces excessive glare to pedestrian or vehicular traffic will be allowed.
-The Design Review Committee must approve exterior lighting in advance.
+The Design Review Committee must approve exterior lighting in advance. - Use of colors other than white or color corrected high intensity lamps and exterior lights will not be allowed.
+Holiday lighting is an exception.
+Sodium, mercury vapor, or bare HID yard lights are not allowed.